zachath/ps2_lib/README.md

 Sends a request to the api to retrieve information about `player` which is then printed if the player is found.

 ### `matchup player1 player2`
-Summarizes how many times the player has killed eachother.
+Summarizes how many times the players has killed eachother.